as/mqtt/README.md

     - See computed offsets, except instead of a positional its a number that describes the width of a structure
     - But computation creates a functional dependency
     - Wire9 will not scan a packet twice on read or write; it is not a graph traverser;

+# Musts, Mays, Shoulds
+>The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

+The text above is from the commonly-mocked RFC 2119.
+But why do these phrases confuse?

+Each key word can be categorized into three buckets
+ - Affirmative: MUST, REQUIRED, SHOULD, SHALL
+ - Negative: MUST NOT, SHOULD NOT, SHALL NOT
+ - Uncertain: RECOMMENDED, MAY, OPTIONAL

+Of these, four key words have no inverse: REQUIRED, RECOMMENDED, MAY, OPTIONAL

+ In some key words, the urgency depends on the context.
+But context sensitivity seems unconducive to a clear spec.

+ - You should stay away from those downed power lines
+ - You shall stay away from those downed power lines
+ - You must stay away from those downed power lines

+ Often, a negation is more serious

+ - You should not go near that lion
+ - You shall not go near that lion
+ - You must not go near that lion

+ Too many synonyms, too many options.
+Don't agree with my choice of buckets above?
+Well that's exactly my point.
+These words are unformalized.

 # MQTT
   - A rare protocol
    - Small but complex